Standing as a candidate in a UK Parliamentary Election

 - Code of Conduct Guidance for candidates & agents

-Every candidate must submit a Nomination Paper, you will require ten signatories: a proposer, a seconder and eight assentors who must be local government electors within the ward you wish to represent.
-The Nomination Paper must be delivered before the date given on the Notice of Election.
+Every candidate must submit a nomination paper, you will require two signatories: a proposer and a seconder who must be local government electors within the ward you wish to represent.
+The nomination paper must be delivered before the date given on the Notice of Election.

 You must sign and submit a Consent to Nomination which is a declaration to the effect that you are qualified to stand, and the consent must be attested by a witness.